Understanding Complex Rehab Funding

 Specialized Rehab Has Become a Commodity

 Decades ago, who would’ve imagined that a person with C5/6 level quadriplegia could live and work independently, drive a car, fly an airplane?
-That a person with severe spastic quadriplegia could drive a power chair with his head, communicate with an electronic device, go to college and work in the community?
-The awareness that those early pioneers brought to the value of the services and equipment for affected individuals has changed their lives, and created the industry we all work in.
+That a person with severe spastic quadriplegia could drive a power chair with his head, communicate with an electronic device, go to college, and work in the community?
+The awareness that those early pioneers brought to the value of the services and equipment for affected individuals has changed their lives and created the industry we all work in.

-However, as funding for equipment has become more mainstream in this country, some portion of what was once specialized rehab service has become a commodity when advertising leads many to believe that every person with insurance deserves a free power chair.
+However, as funding for equipment has become more mainstream in this country, some portion of what was once a specialized rehab service has become a commodity when advertising leads many to believe that every person with insurance deserves a free power chair.